Anti-Harassment Frequently Asked Questions

 What if my direct report is alleging harassment against me?

-You should reach out to the Civil Program and cooperate fully with the inquiry.
-Additionally, you must continue to supervise the employee, including addressing conduct and performance issues (as needed) utilizing guidance from your servicing Employee Relations Specialist and/or the Office of the Ombudsman.
+You should cooperate fully with the inquiry.
+Additionally, you should utilize guidance from your servicing Employee Relations Specialist and/or the Office of the Ombudsman.

 Can management take action against me if Civil has not completed its inquiry?

-Depending on the nature of the allegations, management may coordinate with Employee and Labor Relations or the contract company, if applicable, to discuss available interim options pending the outcome of the inquiry.
-Examples of cases where this may be warranted include, but are not limited to, allegations of sexual harassment or physical safety concerns.
+Depending on the nature of the allegations, management may coordinate with Employee and Labor Relations, the Office of Intramural Training and Education, or the contract company, if applicable, to discuss available interim options pending the outcome of the inquiry.
+Examples of cases where this may be considered include, but are not limited to, allegations of a sexual nature or involving physical safety concerns.
 As the respondent, you may be moved to another office or placed on telework until more information is gathered.
-In severe cases of harm to self or others, they may also consult with the NIH Police and ICO leadership for an NIH facilities ban and administrative leave.
-Interim actions are not indicative of a finding of policy violation by the Civil Program and are implemented to ensure the safety and security of all staff during the inquiry process.
-Civil will continue to gather and analyze information from all perspectives before making a determination.
+Interim actions are not indicative of a finding of policy violation and are implemented to ensure the safety and security of all staff during the inquiry process.

 Do I have to participate or answer your questions?